toorop/tmail/README.md

 * ssl: is the place to store SSL cert.
 For testing purpose you can use those included.
 * tmail: tmail binary
 * tpl: text templates.
-* db: if you use sqlite as DB backend (MySQL and Postgresql are also supported), sqlite file will be strored in this directory.
+* db: if you use sqlite as DB backend (MySQL and Postgresql are also supported), sqlite file will be stored in this directory.
-* store: principaly used to store raw email when they are in queue. (others kind of backend/storage engine are comming)
+* store: mainly used to store raw email when they are in queue. (others kind of backend/storage engine are coming)
 * mailboxes: where mailboxes are stored if you activate Dovecot support.

 Make run script and tmail runnable: